Sacred Land, Legal Fiction:

 HIS201:The Uses and Abuses of History

-Short Reflection
+Personal Reflection

 Williams (2008), writing from a Black legal perspective, uses biting irony to expose the absurdity: “Brother, we are now British citizens,” he writes of Cook’s flag-planting (p.
 43).
 This moment is not a quaint tale of nation-making but the unveiling of a violent fiction, a symbolic act in which fabricated belonging is announced with ceremony and the brutality beneath is concealed.
 Williams’ words show me that history was not just written by the violent victors but carefully fabricated by them, polished into myth, curated into national pride.

-This is where my own ancestry — Ukrainian and Irish — intersects with the same empire logics of erasure and vilification.
-The working-poor who were too often demonised as pagans, vagrants, labelled as gypsies or witches, and vilified by ruling class values, the press, and the invading cultures that sought to control them (Federici, 2004).
-The shame imposed by dominant narratives is not abstract.
-It is inherited, internalised, and devastating.
-Of course, I cannot speak for or even begin to imagine the First Nations Peoples of Australia and surrounding islands, nor the depth of what was endured through prison-colonies, slave-like labour camps, the White Australia Policy, forced assimilation and the devastating violence of the Stolen Generations.
-I want to honour First Nations resistance and resilience in the face of empire violence, while recognising how dominant narratives continue to punish generational wounding and earth-based values, rewarding assimilation into capitalist hierarchies and social-work standards that too often criminalise poverty.
-Marxism names it class consciousness; Lyotard (1984) calls it the power of “grand narratives.”
+Of course, I cannot speak for, nor begin to imagine, the First Nations Peoples of Australia and surrounding islands, or the depth of what was endured through prison colonies, slave-like labour camps, the White Australia Policy and the devastating violence of the Stolen Generations — tactics of genocide.
+I want to honour First Nations resistance and resilience in the face of empire’s violence, while recognising that dominant narratives and economic systems still punish earth-based ways of life.
+They reward assimilation into capitalist hierarchies and institutional standards that continue to criminalise poverty.
+Lyotard (1984) calls this the power of “grand narratives.”
 These are the stories empire tells to justify itself.
 They decide who belongs and who does not, whose resistance is mythologised and whose is erased, whose suffering is remembered and whose is branded as weakness or disorder.

-Today, the logic of empire endures in how the nation story of Australia is told, where invasion is still recast as ‘settlement’ and ‘progress’ in classrooms, textbooks and national television.
-Narratives of nation affirm the values of the dominant culture, where profit, property and individual achievement are framed as the highest markers of worth.
-Anything outside those values is dismissed, marginalised or pathologised.
-The same logic was turned against the working-poor from the first fleets.
+Narratives of nation continue to reproduce the Enlightenment story of progress and civilisation, where the accumulation of property, profit and individual achievement are upheld as the primary measures of human worth.
+Values that fall outside this framework are consequently dismissed, marginalised, or pathologised (Foucault, 1977).
+The same logic was turned against the working poor from the first fleets.
 Those on the lowest rung of empire’s economy were told their suffering was divinely ordained.
-They were branded immoral, unevolved and inferior to those who possessed land, capital and inherited access to resources denied to them.
-Empire insisted the exploited deserved their fate.
+They were branded immoral, unevolved and inferior to those who possessed land, capital, and inherited access to resources denied to them.
+Long has empire insisted the exploited deserved their fate.

-History reveals that an empire which dispossessed its own poor could never recognise kinship, reciprocity, or the sacred values of other cultures.
+History reveals that an empire which dispossessed its own poor could never recognise kinship, reciprocity or the sacred values of other cultures.
 Thompson (1963) showed how the British elite criminalised its rural poor, outlawing gleaning, foraging and hunting in order to enforce land ownership and control, stripping communities of their ancient rights and treating them as cattle.
 Couzens (2016) reveals how this ideology travelled into Australian cinema, where both land and people were framed as wild and in need of conquest.
 To the imperial mind, those without capital or property or sanctioned control were always considered less-than.

 Overall, the erasure of First Nations people was made possible because empire had already severed its own cultures from kinship with earth, from communal life and from relational ways of being.
 Blind to what it had lost, it erased what it could not comprehend.
 This is why historians must be relentless in their devotion to socio-cultural context, because empire succeeded not by telling obvious lies but by disguising ideology as law, violence as progress and conquest as common sense.
-History must become more than memory, it must become moral clarity.
+History must become more than memory; it must become moral clarity.
 As Trouillot (1995) reminds us, silence is never neutral.
 Silence is an active force.
 If we do not name the fictions, if we do not expose the fabrications, then we risk repeating them.

 References